yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 The following is the detailed upgrade procedure:

-1. Stop the high-availability synchronization.
+1. Stop the HA synchronization.
 This ensures that only backups of the original YugabyteDB Anywhere version are synchronized to the standby instance.
 1. Upgrade the active instance.
 Expect a momentary lapse in availability for the duration of the upgrade.
 If the upgrade is successful, proceed to step 3.
 If the upgrade fails, perform the following:

     - Decommission the faulty active instance in the active-standby pair.
     - Promote the standby instance.
     - Do not attempt to upgrade until the root cause of the upgrade failure is determined.
-    - Delete the high-availability configuration and bring up another standby instance at the original YugabyteDB Anywhere version and reconfigure high availability.
+    - Delete the HA configuration and bring up another standby instance at the original YugabyteDB Anywhere version and reconfigure HA.
     - After the root cause of failure has been established, repeat the upgrade process starting from step 1.
 Depending on the cause of failure and its solution, this may involve a different YugabyteDB Anywhere version to which to upgrade.

 1. On the upgraded instance, perform post-upgrade validation tests that may include creating or editing a universe, backups, and so on.
 1. Upgrade the standby instance.
-1. Enable high-availability synchronization.
+1. Enable HA synchronization.
 1. Optionally, promote the standby instance with the latest backup synchronized from the YugabyteDB Anywhere version to which to upgrade.

 The following diagram provides a graphical representation of the upgrade procedure: